Epson EX9200 Review

 Ease of Use

-The EX9200 earned an average score of 6 out of 10 in our ease of use testing.
+6 out of 10, check the chart below to see how the others compared.
 This put it right in the middle of this tightly packed metric where score ranged from 5 to 7.

 The biggest area where the EX9200 lost points in this metric was its remote control design.
 The remote's button are small and not laid out in the most intuitive manner.
 Otherwise, the EX9200 is quite easy to use.
 The focus and zoom knobs feel supple and are easy to adjust.
 The on-body controls allow for easy keystone correction: a crucial feature if you're moving the projector from conference room to conference room.
 The small size and included carrying case also make it super portable.